 Street Name Stockholders.
-If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the beneficial owner of shares held in street name and the Proxy Statement should be forwarded to you by your broker, bank or nominee, who is considered, with respect to those shares, the stockholder of record.
-As the beneficial owner, you have the right to direct your broker or nominee how to vote your shares.
+If your shares are held by a broker, bank or other nominee, you are considered the beneficial owner of shares held in street name and the Proxy Statement should be forwarded to you by your broker, bank or other nominee, who is considered, with respect to those shares, the stockholder of record.
+As the beneficial owner, you have the right to direct your broker, bank or other nominee how to vote your shares.
 Beneficial owners are also invited to attend the Annual Meeting.
-However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you follow your broker's procedures for obtaining a legal proxy.
-If you request a printed copy of the proxy materials by mail, your broker or nominee will provide a voting instruction card for you to use.
+However, since you are not the stockholder of record, you may not vote your shares in person at the Annual Meeting unless you obtain a legal proxy from your broker, bank or other nominee.
+If you request a printed copy of the proxy materials by mail, your broker, bank or other nominee will provide a voting instruction card for you to use.